 Canal trips have a slower pace than those on a yacht — perfect for Ankit to take control of his recovery at a speed which worked for him.Find out more about the trips Support the Trust

-There will be four young people on each canal trip.
+There will be up to four young people on each canal trip.

 No way!
 All our staff and volunteers understand the after-effects of cancer, including fatigue, can last a long time.
 They can make sure you get as many rest breaks as you need.
 You will be encouraged to join in all the activities, but won’t be forced to do anything you won’t be able to manage.
 We always also try to put young people into groups with similar abilities, so no one feels left out.
 You will surprise yourself.